What is the full form of BRICS

 The BRICS system seeks to encourage collaboration, prosperity, security, and peace.
 It also aims to contribute significantly to the growth of humanity while fostering an equitable world.

 BRICS was formed for two major reasons which are as follows:

 The term "BRIC" was coined by economist Jim O'Neill, of Goldman Sachs in 2001.
 He used this term in his report on the growth prospects for the economies of Brazil, Russia, India and China; the four countries which together accounted for a significant share of the world's population and economy.

 As of 2015, the population of these five nations was around 3 billion; around 42 % of the total world population.
-And, the GDP of these five nations combined together was equivalent to the around 20 % of the Gross World Product.
-It is estimated that combined GDP of BRICS would be US$50 trillion by 2020.
+And, the GDP of these five nations combined was equivalent to around 20 % of the Gross World Product.
+It is estimated that the combined GDP of BRICS would be US$50 trillion by 2020.